Cavernous sinus thrombosis is a blood clot in the cavernous sinuses. It can be life-threatening.

 Some people will experience side effects when taking antibiotics.
 These are generally mild and can include diarrhoea, nausea and a skin rash.

-You may also be given a medication called heparin to help dissolve the clot and prevent further clots.
-Heparin is an anticoagulant medication, which means it makes the blood less sticky.
+You may also be given a medicine called heparin to help dissolve the clot and prevent further clots.
+Heparin is an anticoagulant medicine, which means it makes the blood less sticky.

 Some people also need to take anticoagulant tablets for a few months or longer after leaving hospital.

-Some people are also given steroid medication (corticosteroids).
+Some people are also given steroid medicine (corticosteroids).
 Corticosteroids can reduce inflammation and swelling in your body.

 If the symptoms of cavernous sinus thrombosis were caused by an infection spreading from a boil or sinusitis, it may be necessary to drain away pus from that site.
 This can be done either using a needle or during surgery.